olitrussle/blog/_posts/2017-06-16-naming-our-customer-success-team.md

 While we track several metrics at a high level, Net Promoter Score and [TrustPilot reviews](https://trus.sl/ourclientfeedback) remain our primary focus and we love hearing our customers speak of their experiences, especially when we deliver above and beyond their expectations:

-> We’d previously spoken to a standard mortgage broker and a bank.
-It was very tedious, but with Trussle you feel as if you matter as a customer.
+> "We’d previously spoken to a standard mortgage broker and a bank.
+It was very tedious, but with Trussle you feel as if you matter as a customer." - Tom, a Trussle customer

 On any given day, Trussle’s Customer Success team is available on a variety of contact channels for both quick enquiries and longer-term guidance throughout the mortgage application process.